 Welcome to the TFG TradeTech hub.
 International trade and trade finance is going through rapid innovation, thanks to the advancement of both developed and brand new technologies.
-In the TFG TradeTech hub, we focus on how technologies affecting the digitalization of freight and transport, trade and customs and access to finance.
+In the TFG TradeTech hub, we focus on how technologies affect the digitalisation of freight and transport, trade and customs and access to finance.
 TradeTech can help reduce some of the biggest challenges when it comes to paper documents, access to MSME finance and getting goods from A to B would be easier.

 Download the whitepaper

 TradeTech – Frequently Asked Questions

 Trade finance technology, often abbreviated as TradeTech, refers to the use of technology, innovation, and software to support and digitally transform the trade finance industry.
 It is often considered to be a subcategory of the more widely used term, FinTech.
 TradeTech, which can include several technologies, puts a particular emphasis on the application of technology and software to modernise trade finance.

 These technologies include but are not exclusively limited to cloud computing, optical character recognition (OCR), internet of things (IoT), big data analytics, artificial intelligence (AI), quantum computing, distributed ledger technology (DLT) and application programming interface (API).

 TradeTech can be used by any firm in the international trade ecosystem.
 While TradeTech applications are often developed by large banks or innovative technology companies, the applications themselves are not limited to this demographic.